 2010 Nissan X-Trail Pricing and Specs

-The Nissan X-Trail 2010 is available in Regular Unleaded Petrol and Diesel.
-Engine sizes and transmissions vary from the SUV 2.5L 6 SP CVT Auto Sequential to the SUV 2.0L 6 SP Manual.
+The Nissan X-TRAIL 2010 is available in Regular Unleaded Petrol and Diesel.
+Engine sizes and transmissions vary from the SUV 2.5L 6 SP CVT Auto Sequential to the SUV 2.0L 6 SP Automatic.

 |Nissan X-Trail Models||SPECS||PRICE|

 |ST (4X4)||2.5LULPRegular Unleaded PetrolCVT AUTOCVT auto||$8,200 – 12,760|

 |ST (4X4)||2.5LULPRegular Unleaded Petrol6 SP MAN6 speed manual||$7,000 – 10,780|

 |ST-L (4X4)||2.5LULPRegular Unleaded PetrolCVT AUTOCVT auto||$9,400 – 14,190|